Merge multiple layers into one

 - Under Fields, click featurecla (2).

 The contents of these two fields will be merged into a new featurecla field in the output layer.
+You'll change the name of the field in the output layer.

-- Under Output Fields, click min_zoom.
+- Under Fields, click min_zoom.

-There is only one source for this field, from the NorwayLand layer.
+The Table section indicates that there is only one source for this field, from the NorwayLand layer.

-- Under Table, click NorwayMinorIslands.
+- Under Table, click NorwayMinorIslands (0).

 You have the option of adding a source field from the selected layer.